KintsuKayaba/Air-Quality-AI-Forecast/README.md

 - **Charts**: Forecast charts are saved in the `results/` folder.
 - **Explanations**: AI-generated explanations are displayed in the chat.
+- **Dynamic Responses**: The chat interface uses the Groq API to generate personalized and context-aware responses.

 ## Configuration